iai-group/arXivDigest/sample/README.md

 ## Usage

-  1. Download and run an [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) server at version 7.5.1 or above.
+  1. Download and run an [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) server (version 7.5.1 or above).
   2. Download and install the [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/master/).
   3. Update the constants in [system.py](sample/system.py) such that the system uses the correct API-key and API-url.
   4. Run `python system.py`.